yusuf740/yusuf740/README.md

 </p>

 <p align="center">
-  Computer Engineering student at <b>Yıldız Technical University</b>.<br/>
+  Computer Engineering student at <b>Yildiz Technical University (YTU)</b>.<br/>
-  I lead <b><a href="https://airlab.yildizskylab.com">AIRLAB</a></b> — YTÜ's student AI research lab — where we build open-source tools, run bootcamps, and compete globally.<br/>
+  I lead <b><a href="https://airlab.yildizskylab.com">AIRLAB</a></b> — YTU's student AI research lab — where we build open-source tools, run bootcamps, and compete globally.<br/>
-  I also recently joined <b><a href="https://cosmos.yildiz.edu.tr">Cosmos NLP Group</a></b>, a serious research group working on Turkish LLMs — still finding my footing there, but learning fast.<br/>
+  I'm also a junior member of <b><a href="https://cosmos.yildiz.edu.tr">Cosmos NLP Group</a></b>, a university research lab behind models like CosmosGemma and CosmosGPT, focused on advancing Turkish language technology.
+I'm still growing into the research culture there, but it's where I do my most serious NLP work.<br/>
-  My focus: Turkish NLP, skeleton-based computer vision, and deep learning architectures — places where the Turkish AI ecosystem still has gaps.
+  My focus: Turkish NLP, skeleton-based computer vision, and deep learning architectures — places where the Turkish AI ecosystem still has real gaps.
 </p>

 <br/>